-Content strategy for your construction business marketing is about so much more than pumping out Facebook posts or blog entries.
-If you plan to invest time and money into content to attract prospects and engage clients, then you need to have three essentials in place.
+Content marketing for your construction business is about so much more than pumping out Facebook posts or blog entries.
+If you plan to invest time and money into content to attract leads and engage clients, you need to have three essentials in place.

 Do you struggle to hit the sweet spot with your sales pitch?
 Or do nerves trip you up every time?
 You can nail your construction sales pitches when you add these do's and don'ts to your professional tool kit.

 Your construction website isn’t just something you publish because it’s what you’re “supposed” to do.
-Instead, it’s a powerful sales and marketing tool that can drive conversions--if you invest the time to use a few simple best practices.
-Use these website design tips to boost conversion rates:
+Instead, it’s a powerful sales and marketing tool that can drive conversions—if you invest the time to use a few simple best practices.
+Use these construction website design tips to boost your online conversion rates:

 From Facebook to Google, digital advertising can be a savvy tool for landscape companies.
-But if you’re new to digital landscaping ads or simply want to take them to the next level, incorporate these tips into your strategy.
+But if you’re new to Google or Facebook ads for landscaping or simply want to take them to the next level, incorporate these tips into your social media advertising strategy.

 Why should a homeowner choose you to repair or replace their roof?